 - They can transfer force from one extremity to another.

 Your core has three-dimensional functionality and is movable in all three planes of motion.
-While many people typically only train the exterior muscles, the core also consists of the deeper muscles that, among others, include the transverse abdominals, diaphragm, pelvic floor, and multifidus.
+While many typically only train the exterior muscles, the core also consists of the deeper muscles, including the transverse abdominals, diaphragm, pelvic floor, and multifidus.

 To ensure that you train for optimal core functionality, strength gain, and active core movement, keep in mind that the core is primarily a stabilizer during movement and force transfer center and, to a lesser extent, a prime mover.